 Besakih Festival

-Besakih village, such as MSMEs, set in Besakih Temple.
+Besakih village, such as MSMEs, is set in Besakih Temple.
 It is held as an effort to restore

 tourism after the COVID-19 pandemic in Bali, especially for a top tourism destination such as the

-Karangasem Regency which has various tourism potentials that other regencies rarely have.
+Karangasem Regency, which has various tourism potentials that other regencies rarely have.

-The potential of Karangasem which has authentic value is a distinct advantage compared to other
+The potential of Karangasem, which has authentic value, is a distinct advantage compared to other

 areas in Bali that must be packaged in modern ways to attract as many tourists as possible to